 - Child Immunization – support a policy position opposing non-medical exemptions.

-- Vaping – adopt a policy supporting FDA regulating e-cigarettes as tobacco and removing all unregulated and unapproved products from the market; supporting banning flavors and marketing practices that enhance the appeal of e-cigarette products to youth.
+- Vaping – adopt a policy supporting FDA regulating e-cigarettes as tobacco and removing all unregulated and unapproved products from the market; support banning flavors and marketing practices that enhance the appeal of e-cigarette products to youth.

 - Transparency in Prescription Drug Pricing, Rebates and Discounts – support efforts to publicly disclose any and all discount arrangements received by government agencies and pharmacy benefit managers in the purchase of prescription medications from drug manufacturers, wholesalers and their intermediaries.